 Once you have a card, avoid the following 10 most common credit mistakes that can cause long-term damage to your financial standing.

-1. Ignoring your credit profile
+1. Ignoring your credit report

 2. Taking cash advances

-A few months go by, and you receive an alert from a credit score monitoring service telling you that your credit score has plummeted.
+A few months go by, and you receive an alert from a credit score monitoring service alerting you that your credit score has plummeted.